Knowledge Technologies and the Asymmetric Threat

 2) Construct models with an anticipation of process engineering and change management bridging the difference between the model and reality.

-The new knowledge science changes this dynamic by allowing individuals to add and subtract from a common knowledge base expressed within a differential ontology framework.
+The new knowledge science changes this dynamic by allowing individuals to add and subtract from a common knowledge base composed of topic / question hierarchies supported within the differential ontology framework.

 Language and linguistics are relevant to our work for three reasons.

 First, the new knowledge technologies are an extension to natural spoken languages.
 The technology reveals itself within a community as a new form of social communication.

 Second, we are achieving the establishment of knowledge ecosystems using peer-to-peer ontology streaming.
 Natural language and the ontologies serve a similar purpose.
 However the ontologies are specialized around virtual communities existing within an Internet culture.
 Thus ontology streaming represents an extension of the phenomenon of naturally occurring language.